tsnellgrove/dark_castle3/doc/to_do.md

 *-- ARCHITECTURE --*
 - What would a decoupled, micro=services based DC look like?
 What are the consumers / providers?

-*** Sort out prepositional spaces (e.g. Under, Nook, Hole, Bed) ***

-- TBD: maybe a Bed in the Main Hall?
-- TBD: maybe a fireplace in the Main Hall (class = Nook)?
-Or better yet, Alcove as class Nook?

-- TBD: the future list - future interactive obj updates / features to be implemented
-	- framework for complex obj to contain sub-elements (e.g. drawer + surface + under == desk)
-	- Could also have UnderMixIn and BehindMixIn
-	- TBD: for UnderMixIn - need to include bulk capacity for negative space
-	- would need to deal with the wording 'look under' and 'look behind'
-	- 'look under' adds contents to room.feature_lst
-	- additional 'under' commands = 'put under' and 'reach under'
-	- for MixInHole have commands 'look in' and 'reach in'
-		- can a 'hole' be dark if the room is light?
-	- TBD: enable the 'behind' preposition (with multiple varients of obfustication)
-		- IDEA: minor_behind = you can see but not reach
-		- IDEA: moderate_behind = can see some
-		- IDEA" major_behind = can't see
-		- Presumably, all 3 flavors of behind impact availability of obj in room list
-		- TBD: put the control_panel behind the goblin (check TADS implementation)
-	- IDEA: 'hole' = contain, opaque from room, no light
-		- 'nook' = 'hole' that can contain Creatures
-		- 'under' = opaque from room but no lighting issues
-		- use 'take from under' for 'under'
-		- use 'reach in' for 'hol'
-		- need to enter() 'nook' to get contents

-- TBD: figure out 'behind' prep for case of control panel in alove behind goblin

-- non-humanoid monster could be a special weapon description case (fun new puzzle idea)???
-- DONE: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
-	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
-	- encumberance (post Burt as object?)
-	- implement carying capacity / container cappacity; Also carry restriction passages, etc..
-- DONE: make goblin hand contents examinable (e.g. Grimy Axe)

-Window:
-- would be need to have a Window class that allows burt to see what he can't take

 *** Get light working ***